Header Banner

-How To: Set Up Continuity & Handoff Between Your Mac & iPhone
+How to Set Up Continuity & Handoff Between Your Mac & iPhone

 Earlier this year, Apple announced Continuity, a feature for Yosemite and iOS 8 that lets you connect your iOS devices to your Mac in order to access apps, receive phone calls, send text messages, and more while seamlessly switching between the two.